signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - Setting up the other service's runtime environment, configuring the service, and starting it up in the correct way.
 - Setting up and configuring and external dependencies that the other service requires in order to function (this might require getting additional teams involved as well).

 To address this problem, integration tests can be replaced with **service tests**, where the external service is replaced with a test double.
-The test double recieves requests from the service being tested, and sends back a canned response.
+The test double receives requests from the service being tested, and sends back a canned response.
 This enables a team to test the integration of their service with another, without needing to spin up the other service.

 Service tests only work as long as the real provider's interface does not change.
 If the provider service changes, the test double needs to be updated as well.
 Ideally, there should be an automated way to validate that the test double is up to date with the real service it represents.

 ### Challenges with E2E testing